cosmos/interchain-security/docs/testnet/join-testnet-tutorial.md

 <br/><br/>

 __6. Setup client RPC endpoint__
-This command updates the consumer node RPC client config and allow to query the chain states as explained in the [section above](#6-setup-client-rpc-endpoint).
+This command updates the consumer node RPC client config and allow to query the chain states as explained in the above.

 `sed -i -r "/node =/ s/= .*/= \"tcp:\/\/localhost:26648\"/" ${CONS-NODE-DIR}/config/client.toml`
 <br/><br/>